m-jonn/aws-catalog-update-product-action/README.md

 ## Use Case

 This Github Action provides a Self-Service Function for End Users of Provisioned Products which have no direct access to AWS Console.
-End Users are able to update their Provisioned Product by committing changes to a "aws-provisioned-parameters.json" file in their Github Repository:
+Instead End Users are able to update their Provisioned Product by committing changes to a "aws-provisioned-parameters.json" file in their Github Repository:

 ![](docs/use-case.png)